 I purchased all of the items I would need on Etsy and set out to create something similar.
 The difficulty level of this is extremely easy.
 However, it is tedious and time consuming.
 I did it after the girls went to bed and during nap times for a few days and then asked Britt to pick up slack and finishing the remaining strands while we were shooting one day, because it felt like it was going to take forever to finish.
-(She and I estimated that each strand took 10-15 minutes to complete, so a little over 5 hours just in the stranding of the beads.)

 via Emily Henderson

 via My Domaine

 - plain wood beads

 - cotton twine